matthid/Yaaf.Xmpp.Runtime/doc/DevelopReadme.md

 ## General overview:

 This project is a full XMPP.core implementation strictly following the RFC specification.
-It provides a lot of extensions to implement any kind of XEP.
+It provides a lot of extension points to implement any kind of XEP.

 ### Issues / Features / TODOs